Unlocking the Divine: Krishna Janmashtami Celebrations and Traditions

 6. Midnight Vigil and Pujas:

 Janmashtami culminates in the grand celebration at midnight, as Lord Krishna is believed to have been born at this auspicious hour.
-Devotees gather in temples or homes to participate in special pujas (ritual worship) that include the bathing of the deity's idol with sanctified water, offering of prasad, and singing of devotional songs.
-The atmosphere is filled with divine fervor and spiritual exuberance.
+Devotees gather in temples or homes to participate in special pujas (ritual worship) that include bathing the deity's idol with sanctified water, offering prasad, and singing devotional songs.
+The atmosphere is filled with divine fervor and spiritual vitality.

 7. Dahi Handi Competitions: